-It is never a good idea to feed a dog food that is intended for human consumption.
+Feeding a dog food that is intended for human consumption could be fatal.
 The human food industry is well aware that it needs to produce so-called “clean labels” for food and it is increasingly difficult to decode ingredients to understand exactly what processed food contains or how non-processed food has been grown, harvested, stored and packaged.

 There are many foodstuffs that are enjoyed by humans that are toxic for dogs.
 Even if not fatal, some foods can cause serious illnesses in dogs, with some breeds being more susceptible than others.

 Looks like a healthy bowl of fruit?
 Not for your dog.
 All the fruits in the bowl can cause serious illness and even prove fatal if eaten.
 Stoned fruit and pips such as those found in apples contain cyanide; although a small amount may not cause noticeable effects, if eaten regularly, toxins can accumulate to lethal effect.
 Dogs can also choke on stones and are likely to get an upset stomach from eating fruit flesh.
+Fermenting fruit such as windfalls can also cause alcohol poisoning.
 Avocados contain persin which can damage heart, lung and other tissues.
 They are high in fat and can cause an upset stomach, vomiting and pancreatitis.
 After ingesting, a dog may have difficulty breathing, abdominal enlargement, abnormal fluid accumulations in the chest, abdomen and the pericardium that surrounds the heart.
 The amount that needs to be ingested to cause problems is unknown.
 The same is true of grapes, whether fresh or dried as raisins and sultanas.

 The hamburger may contain onion powder and garlic, both of which cause anaemia in dogs, so the onion rings are off limits too.
 All the onion family (allium) destroy red blood cells in dogs and, when ingested may produce weakness and breathing difficulty.
 As with fruit toxins, small amounts can cause cumulative damage over time irrespective of whether eaten raw, powdered or cooked.
 Garlic is not as toxic as onions and can be used in very small quantities therapeutically for its antibiotic, antiseptic and anti-viral properties with veterinary supervision.

-Foods that are high in fat are as bad for dogs as for humans and can cause stomach upsets and even pancreatitis.
-Some breeds are more susceptible than others but best to avoid for all dogs.
+Foods that are high in fat can cause stomach upsets and even pancreatitis.
+Some breeds are more susceptible than others, but best to avoid for all dogs.
 High salt is also not good for dogs and fast food usually contains a great deal of salt as well as any that may be added after serving.

-Dairy products cause digestive problems because dogs lack lactase, the enzyme required to digest food such as milk and ice cream.
+Most dairy products cause digestive problems because dogs lack lactase, the enzyme required to digest food such as milk and ice cream.
+Some cheeses, including mild cheddar, have a lower lactose content and can be consumed in small quantities as a treat.
 The high sugar is not advisable either.
 Chocolate can be fatal to dogs if it contains high cocoa solids (70%+) and even poorer quality chocolate can trigger fatal pancreatitis if consumed in sufficient quantity.

 Click here to see the effects on dogs consuming of chocolate containing different levels of theobromine, the alkaloid that is toxic.
 Dogs metabolise theobromine much more slowly than humans and, although it is also lethal for cats, dogs are more likely to take an interest in chocolate because they, unlike cats, are attracted to the sweetness of the sugar content.
 Approximately 1.3 g/kg (0.02 oz/lb) is sufficient to cause symptoms of toxicity.
 1 oz of milk chocolate per pound of body weight is a potentially lethal dose in dogs and again, small amounts an cause cumulative problems.